-The operation of gill nets and haul nets over predominantly sand and mud bottoms is unlikely to have any impact on these habitats in estuaries and nearshore waters.
-Similarly, the line fishing methods used by recreational fishers have a negligible impact on the bottom substrates.
+The operation of gill nets, haul nets and crab traps over predominantly sand and mud bottoms is unlikely to have any impact on these habitats in estuaries and nearshore waters.
+Similarly, the risks from line fishing, and drop and scoop netting methods used by recreational fishers, to bottom substrates are negligible.
 Anchoring by recreational fishing vessels may have localised impacts on habitats such as seagrass.

 Haul nets may be deployed over low or medium density seagrass.
 This type of net tends to 'roll' over the surface of seagrass beds without removing attached leaves or uprooting plants.
 At times, haul nets may collect floating vegetation including seagrass leaves or algae.
-Hence there is a negligible risk to benthic habitats.
+Hence the risk to benthic habitats are considered negligible.